pixie16/paass/README.md

 * -DUSE\_SCAN (default ON)
 * -DUSE\_POLL (default ON)

-##Tested Systems
+## Tested Systems
-The softare has been compiled and tested on the following setups:
+The software has been compiled and tested on the following setups:

 Platform | Kernel | Cmake | GCC
 -------- | ------ |:-----:| ---